cassiozen/useStateMachine/README.md

 If the current state accepts this event, and it is allowed (see guard), it will change the state machine state and execute effects.

+You can also send additional data with your event using the object notation (e.g. `{ type: "UPDATE" value: 10 }`).
+Check [schema](#schema-context--event-typing) for more information about strong typing the additional data.

 # State Machine definition

 | Key         | Required | Description |